blackbird806/LittleBirdBlog/_posts/2020-03-01-A-Unity-Tool-for-L-Systems.md

 In this small project I only implemented / studied a small part of L-Systems, there is a lot more to discover and to do.
 Yet we didn't see nodes and edges rewritting, environment influence, inflorescence, ...
 If you want to learn more about L-Systems, I highly recommend _The algorithmic beauty of plants_ by Aristid Lindenmayer and Przemslaw Prusinkiewicz, this is the best and most complete reference about L-Systems.
-I also recommend the research paper [_Evolving Lindenmayer systms in a competitive environment_](https://jobtalle.com/posts/2019_8_1/EvolvingLSystems.pdf) by Job J.V.
+I also recommend the research paper [_Evolving Lindenmayer systems in a competitive environment_](https://jobtalle.com/posts/2019_8_1/EvolvingLSystems.pdf) by Job J.V.
 Talle, which is an intersting work on top of _The algorithmic beauty of plants_.